WPChill/modula-lite/README.txt

 > * Password protect your galleries with Modula's Password protect extension.
 > * Convert your gallery to a slider using the premium extension Modula Slider.
 > * Allow your website's visitors to easily sort through your gallery by applying one or more filters to your images.
-> * Access to 5 more lightbox styles & effects with the Modula Pro.
 > * Create albums, add galleries, manage cover photos, show gallery titles and image counts using the Album extension.
 > * Protect your photos by adding custom watermarks using the Watermark extension.
 > * You can create a unique and indexable URL for each Modula Gallery item through our Deeplink premium extension.